Nicolò Bulega: Supersport World Championship

-Aruba.it Racing Ducati (2022-2023)
+Aruba.it Racing - Ducati (2022-2023)

 On September 22, 2021, it was announced that Bulega would join Aruba.it Racing for their first season of the 2022 Supersport World Championship.
-Finishing in fourth place in the standings at the end of his first season in this category.
+He finished in fourth place in the standings at the end of his first season in this category.

 On Saturday, 30 September 2023, Bulega was crowned the 2023 World Champion with three races to spare after taking 14 wins and 18 podiums up to and including Race 1 at the Portuguese Round.

-His future was secure after he was announced as Alvaro Bautista's 2024 teammate at the factory Ducati squad in WorldSBK.
+His future was secure after he was announced as Álvaro Bautista's 2024 teammate at the factory Ducati squad in WorldSBK.

 Superbike World Championship

-Aruba.it Racing - Ducati WorldSBK (2024-)
+Aruba.it Racing - Ducati (2024-2026)

-In 2024, Bulega finished his debut season in the Factory Ducati Team 2nd in the championship winning 6 races and finishing 2nd in 15 occasions, battling out with Toprak Razgatlıoğlu.
+In 2024, Bulega finished his debut season in the Factory Ducati Team second in the championship winning six races and finishing second in 15 occasions, battling out with Toprak Razgatlıoğlu.

-In 2025, as of Round 5, Bulega leads the championship winning 8 races and not coming out of the podium only twice, where he crashed in both Race 2 and 3 in Assen.
+In 2025, Bulega finished runner-up in the championship and achieved 20 Superbike victories.